-Prof. Masthoff is a director of User Modeling Inc, the society of researchers and practitioners interested in developing adaptive systems and personalizing users’ experience with systems.
-She serves on the Editorial Board of the User Modeling and User-Adapted Interaction journal.
+Prof. Masthoff is the Editor in Chief of the User Modeling and User-Adapted Interaction journal.
+She is a director of User Modeling Inc, the society of researchers and practitioners interested in developing adaptive systems and personalizing users’ experience with systems.
 She was programme chair of the User Modeling, Adaptation and Personalization Conference in 2012.

 Prof. Masthoff is Dean of the University Postgraduate Research School.